The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 • labored breathing;

-For a complete diagnosis, proper treatment, and reduce swelling of the cheeks, it is necessary to find out the causes of the onset of symptoms.
-Most probable causes edema:
+To make a complete diagnosis, proper treatment, and reducing swelling of the cheeks, it is necessary to find out the causes of the symptoms.
+Most probable reasons edema:

 Dental problems

-Cheek swelling against the background of problems with teeth and gums is a fairly common situation.
-Diseases of the teeth and oral cavity often lead to the appearance of edema.
+A swollen cheek due to problems with teeth and gums is a fairly common situation.
+Diseases of the teeth and oral cavity often lead to swelling.
 Among them:

 • toothache;